swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/customizing-your-documentation-appearance.md

 ![A screenshot of the green page background in light mode](theme-screenshot-03.png)

-As a general rule, the default color properties provided by DocC-Render assumes a naming convention where "fill" colors are used for backgrounds and "figure" colors are used for foreground colors, like text.
+As a general rule, the default color properties provided by DocC assumes a naming convention where "fill" colors are used for backgrounds and "figure" colors are used for foreground colors, like text.

 > Tip: